 CitiBank UK Limited

 JN Bank UK Ltd

-- (a) Please note this list does not include previously EEA authorised firms (including former EEA Branches now authorised as Third Country Branches in the UK).
+- (a) Please note this list does not include former EEA authorised firms (including former EEA Branches now authorised as Third Country Branches in the UK).

 - (b) This figure is made up of 30 new UK deposit-takers, 20 overseas branches/subsidiaries, and 4 banks authorised for ring-fencing purposes (not included in this table).